Suggested links

 • Losing interest in other hobbies in favor of using kratom

-• Continuing to use kratom in spite of any negative impacts on one’s life
+• Continuing to use kratom despite any negative impacts on one’s life

 Kratom Addiction Treatment